Virtual Colonoscopy (CT Colonography)

 How is this test performed?

-You will need to put on a hospital gown.
+You will put on a hospital gown.
 You will lie on an exam table on your side with your knees pulled up towards your chest.
 A small tube will be placed into your rectum to fill your colon with air or carbon dioxide.
 You will then turn onto your back and the exam table will slide into the CT machine.
-Pictures will be taken while you are on your back and then again while lying on your side.
-You may be instructed to change your position or hold your breath at different times during the test.
-It usually takes about 10-15 minutes to complete.
+Pictures will be taken while you are on your back and then again while lying on your side and/or on your stomach.
+You may be told to hold your breath at different times during the test.
+The test usually takes about 10-15 minutes.

 What to expect after your virtual colonoscopy?

-Typically, no anesthesia is given during this test so you can return to normal activities.
+Unless instructed otherwise, you can return to normal activities and a normal diet after the test.
 You may feel bloated and may pass more gas than normal while your body gets rid of the gas that was put into your colon for the test.

 How do you receive the results of your virtual colonoscopy?

+U.S. Department of Health and Human Services. (n.d.).
+Virtual colonoscopy.
 National Institute of Diabetes and Digestive and Kidney Diseases.
-2016.
-Found at: https://www.niddk.nih.gov/health-information/diagnostic-tests/virtual-colonoscopy
+Retrieved August 1, 2022, from https://www.niddk.nih.gov/health-information/diagnostic-tests/virtual-colonoscopy